 After the Great Financial Crisis (GFC) caused the Great Recession during the late 2000s, all eyes were glaringly watching their respective country’s governments, wondering about the financial difficulties being faced, and hoping for some sort of fiscal responsibility that would end the woes felt in our wallets.

-A decade later, we now face a similar situation as the world tries to navigate a global health crisis caused by the coronavirus (COVID-19) pandemic.
+A decade later, we now face a similar situation as the world tries to navigate a global health crisis and economic collapse caused by the coronavirus (COVID-19) pandemic.